brian-campbell/athletic_sales_analysis/README.md

 *  [**Requirements and Solution**](#requirements-and-solution)

 ## Overview
+This repository contains the source code for the OSU AI Bootcamp athletic sales analysis for Module 5.
+This challenge uses a dataset for athletic sales over two years.
+The goal is to use continue to use the pandas framework to explore and analyze data.

 ## Background
 The background on this challenge, provided by the course instructors is as follows: